-Competition Filter Test Question Answer yes or no Q1: In the market(s) affected by the new regulation, does any No firm have more than 10% market share?
-Q2: In the market(s) affected by the new regulation, does any No firm have more than 20% market share?
-Q3: In the market(s) affected by the new regulations do the No largest three firms together have at least 50% market share?
-Q4: Would the costs of the regulation affect some firms No substantially more than others?
-Q5: Is the regulation likely to affect the market structure, No changing the number or size of businesses/organisations?
-Q6: Would the regulation lead to higher set-up costs for new No or potential suppliers that existing suppliers do not have to meet?
-Q7: Would the regulation lead to higher ongoing costs for No new or potential suppliers that existing suppliers do not have to meet?
-Q8: Is the sector characterised by rapid technological No change?
-Q9: Would the regulation restrict the ability of suppliers to No choose the price, quality, range or location of their products?
+Competition Filter Test Question Answer yes or no Q1: In the market(s) affected by the new regulation, does any firm have more than 10% market share?
+No Q2: In the market(s) affected by the new regulation, does any firm have more than 20% market share?
+No Q3: In the market(s) affected by the new regulations do the largest three firms together have at least 50% market share?
+No Q4: Would the costs of the regulation affect some firms substantially more than others?
+No Q5: Is the regulation likely to affect the market structure, changing the number or size of businesses/organisations?
+No Q6: Would the regulation lead to higher set-up costs for new or potential suppliers that existing suppliers do not have to meet?
+No Q7: Would the regulation lead to higher ongoing costs for new or potential suppliers that existing suppliers do not have to meet?
+No